markmead/alpinejs-tash/README.md

 # Alpine JS Tash

-Alpine JS plugin `x-tash` stops the need of `<span x-text="xyz">` spam to render Alpine JS data 🥳
+Alpine JS plugin to stop the need of `x-text="..."` to render Alpine JS data 🥳

 ## Example 👀

 ### Core

-Here's the old way of doing things with `x-text` from Alpine JS
+Here's the approach you'd take if you were using `x-text`

 ```html
 <div x-data="{ name: 'Mark', age: 24, company: 'Neon & GetCandy' }">